Brendonovich/macrograph-rs/README.md

 3. Run `cargo build`
 4. Run `pnpm tauri dev`

 All the packages are loaded at runtime, including the OBS package.
-Currently, a package engine crashing will cause the entire app to crash, so either have OBS running with an OBS Websocket v5 alpha installed or remove the `"obs"` entry in `app/src-tauri/src/main.rs`.
+Currently, a package engine crashing will cause the entire app to crash, so either have OBS running with an OBS Websocket v5 alpha installed or remove the `"obs"` entry in [the app's main file](app/src-tauri/src/main.rs).
 ## [Figma Designs](https://www.figma.com/file/VO7zmohUtZSqC1eIyGUuN3/MacroGraph-Designs)

 The app mostly follows these designs, highly based off of Unreal Engine's blueprints